isopt/isopt.github.io/_posts/2015-07-21-CircleofMoment.md

 ![](https://farm6.staticflickr.com/5756/20519806155_5bc1139b72.jpg)

-In this picture, you can see the moments I held down the button over the course of the day.
+In this picture, you can see the times and durations when I pressed the button over the course of few days.
+These are the markings of moment in time.

 You can also trigger prompts (instructions and suggestions) to spend your time.
 When the Personal Timekeepers are triggered by a quick tap on the button, a random choice of prompts including the following are assigned.